onedayatatime/spiritsoulbody/docs/holy-spirit.md

 #### He warns
 > I only know that in every city the Holy Spirit warns me that prison and hardships are facing me. - **Acts 20:23**

+#### He gives freedom
+> Now the Lord is the Spirit, and where the Spirit of the Lord is, there is freedom. - **2 Corinthians 3:17**

+#### Lord is the Spirit
+> Now the Lord is the Spirit, and where the Spirit of the Lord is, there is freedom. - **2 Corinthians 3:17**
+> And we all, who with unveiled faces contemplatea the Lord’s glory, are being transformed into his image with ever-increasing glory, which comes from the Lord, who is the Spirit. - **2 Corinthians 3:18**

 #### He makes overseers
 > Keep watch over yourselves and all the flock of which the Holy Spirit has made you overseers.
 Be shepherds of the church of God,a which he bought with his own blood. - **Acts 20:28**

+#### He lives in our hearts
+> He anointed us, set his seal of ownership on us, and put his Spirit in our hearts as a deposit, guaranteeing what is to come. - **2 Corinthians 1:22**

+#### He is a deposit/pledge
+> He anointed us, set his seal of ownership on us, and put his Spirit in our hearts as a deposit, guaranteeing what is to come. - **2 Corinthians 1:22**
+> Now the one who has fashioned us for this very purpose is God, who has given us the Spirit as a deposit, guaranteeing what is to come. - **2 Corinthians 5:5**

 #### He circumcises the heart
 > No, a person is a Jew who is one inwardly; and circumcision is circumcision of the heart, by the Spirit, not by the written code. - **Romans 2:29**